reganday/dataset-ufo/README.md

 | Report_Date  | Date the sighting was reported  |
 | Posted_Date  | Date the sighting was posted  |

-## To-Do List
-N/A

-## Changelog:
-#1 - Completed all four issues that were posted about this project.

 ## Notes:
 Although this is completed for the time being, this is a work in progress repository that could still be updated.